rchamunee/ASC/Labs/ReadMe.md

 ----- | ----- | -----------
-Beginner | 100 | You're starting out and want to learn the fundamentals of Azure Security Center Intermediate | 200 | You have some experience with the product but want to learn more in-depth Advanced | 300+ | You have lots of experience and are looking to learn about advanced capabilities
+Beginner | 100 | You're starting out and want to learn the fundamentals of Azure Security Center Intermediate | 200 | You have some experience with the product but want to learn more in-depth

 ## Last release notes